 A few days ago, my secretary went on leave.
 Before leaving, she was kind enough to ask me if I need a replacement for her as she will be off for two weeks.
 Initially, I liked the idea but then a thought struck me.
 Every now and then I see professional newsletters and weblogs crying out the importance of multitasking for a thriving professional life.

 So I decided that while my secretary is away, I’ll take this as an opportunity to try out multitasking, you know, to brush up my productivity skills.
-The very next day, I started implementing multitasking to my regular professional life.
-My day buzzed with phone calls, scheduling and re-scheduling, meetings and coffee-making, all on top of my routine tasks.
+The very next day, I started implementing multitasking in my regular professional life.
+My day buzzed with phone calls, scheduling, and re-scheduling, meetings and coffee-making, all on top of my routine tasks.

 It was not long before I started to feel that this new routine is seriously impacting my productivity.
 What I am about to share with you in this piece of writing is the essence of my multitasking experience.